 - Global perspective, Interdisciplinary perspective, Lifelong learning, Scholarship,

 Communication, Critical thinking, Cultural understanding, Ethics, Information literacy,

 View more information about Otago's graduate attributes.

 - Learning Outcomes

-- Develop an understanding of social responsibility and what that might mean in the New Zealand business context
+- Develop an understanding of governance and what that might mean in the New Zealand business context

-- Examine the nature and role that governance plays in creating socially responsible organisations
+- Examine the nature and role that governance plays in creating organisational effectiveness

-- Develop critical understandings of the literatures in the areas of social responsibility, sustainability and governance and use those understandings to make sense of case material
+- Develop critical understandings of the literatures in the areas of governance and use this to make sense of case materials